Assurance Wireless Lifeline Free Smartphone Plan

 Applying for Free Phone

-Before starting the process, make sure you have the necessary documentation.
+Before starting the process, whether you're subject to National Verification or not, make sure you have the necessary documentation.
 You’ll not only need proof of participation in a qualifying government program, but you’ll also need a legal document to confirm you are who you say you are.
 Documents like a passport, state-issued driver’s license or military ID are just three acceptable forms.